Author: Keshav Kamble

 The graph above published by Verizon Enterprise Services study shows the number of breaches that occurred in 2017-18 time frame by industry sectors.
 Clearly not all of these attacks were due to misconfiguration or accidental exposure.
 What is more important is the intensity of effort undertaken by attackers to breach enterprises.
 The study also shows the level of difficulty to hack and the amount of time the breach went undetected.

 A staggering 87 percent of the breaches took just minutes to penetrate and 68 percent of the breaches went undiscovered for months or more.

 This comprehensive study points to one problem; the lack of real time threat monitoring and interception at or inside application and database levels.
 As all of us know, most high profile breaches occurred despite strong perimeter security.

 As a CISO or a CIO, I am sure the Verizon Enterprise study is quite familiar to you but at the same time causes tremendous discomfort.
 At points, it might even create doubts regarding your own preparedness.

 At Avocado Systems research labs, we performed some interesting experiments on a public cloud.
 The observations are equally interesting.
 For the experiment, the lab deployed a multi-tier application ecosystem involving Tomcat servers with Java applications and two layers of databases in clustered and single instances.
 All applications were completely enabled to be protected and monitored by the Avocado Security Platform.
 Only certain parts of select applications were monitored only and not protected by configuring micro-policy actions.
 The Avocado Security Orchestrator generated real time maps of this application access by nefarious clients all across the world.
 It also prepared real time maps of nefarious accesses and attempts to penetrate into protected applications.

 So let me offer a few observations:

-Happy Holidays to all the hardworking security professionals, business owners and executives.
+Innovation is our way to bring confidence to all the hardworking security professionals, business owners and executives.